Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Languages

-* HTML - Base language for this project.
+* HTML - base language for this project.
 * CSS - used for styling the HTML code.
 * JavaScript - used to make the web app interactive.

 ### Libraries

-* [Bootstrap](https://getbootstrap.com/) - used for responsive grid system, navigation and carousel.
+* [Bootstrap](https://getbootstrap.com/) - used for responsive grid system and styling.
-* [JQuery](https://jquery.com/) & [Popper](https://popper.js.org/) - were used in conjunction with the Bootstrap library.
+* [JQuery](https://jquery.com/) & [Popper](https://popper.js.org/) - were used in conjunction with the Bootstrap library and Javascript.
 * [FontAwseome](https://fontawesome.com/) - used for all icons on the site.
-* [Google Fonts](https://fonts.google.com/) - used for the Josefin Sans and Montserrat fonts.
+* [Google Fonts](https://fonts.google.com/) - used for the Pacifico fonts.
-* [Hover.css](https://ianlunn.github.io/Hover/) - used to animate the naviagtion links, services icons and social media icons.
+* [Hover.css](https://ianlunn.github.io/Hover/) - used to animate the social media icons.
+* [Unsplash](https://unsplash.com/) - used for all images.
+* [Sweetalert](https://sweetalert2.github.io/) - used for "Success" and "Error" pop ups in conjuction with the GO button on the landing page and the Emailjs contact form.
+* [Zapsplat](https://www.zapsplat.com/) - used for audio files and sound effects.
+* [Favicon.io](https://favicon.io/) - used for creating a favicon.

+### API

+* [Emailjs](https://www.emailjs.com/) - used to send the contact form in an email format to my gmail account.

 ### Tools